Zamzam camp

-Establishments
+Foundation and early years

-The Zamzam refugee camp was established in 2004, situated approximately 15 km from the city of Al-Fashir, the capital of North Darfur, to accommodate the influx of internally displaced persons (IDPs) fleeing violence and persecution during the Darfur conflict, which erupted in 2003.
+The Zamzam refugee camp was established in 2004, situated approximately 15 km from the city of El Fasher, the capital of North Darfur, to accommodate the influx of internally displaced persons (IDPs) fleeing violence and persecution during the Darfur conflict, which erupted in 2003.
 The conflict involved various armed groups, including the Sudanese government and Janjaweed militias, leading to widespread atrocities against civilians, including ethnic cleansing and mass killings.
 The United Nations estimates that over 2.5 million people have been displaced due to the conflict, with Zamzam being one of the significant camps providing refuge to these vulnerable populations.
 The camp has grown significantly over the years, with estimates suggesting that it houses tens of thousands of residents, primarily from the Fur, Zaghawa, and Masalit ethnic groups.

+Zamzam camp has been subjected to numerous raids after its establishment.
+On January 14 2015, RSF backed by local militiamen stormed the Zamzam camp looting it in the process.
+During the raid 3 people were killed and around 15,000 heads of livestock stolen.

 Humanitarian organisations, including the United Nations High Commissioner for Refugees (UNHCR) and various non-governmental organizations (NGOs), provide essential services.
 The COVID-19 pandemic has further complicated the situation, as the camp's overcrowded conditions make it difficult to implement effective health measures, increasing the risk of outbreaks.
 The Zamzam camp has a high rates of malnutrition, communicable diseases, and maternal and child mortality among the camp's population compared to the general Sudanese population.
 Moreover, many individuals experience trauma, anxiety, and depression, which are often exacerbated as mental health services are scarce, and the stigma surrounding mental health issues further complicates access to care.

 In Zamzam camp, many families depend on external assistance as employment opportunities are limited, and the camp's economy is largely informal, characterized by small-scale trade and subsistence agriculture.
 Initiatives aimed at improving education, vocational training, and livelihood opportunities are being implemented, albeit on a limited scale.

-As of 2025, the Zamzam camps is split into multiple neighborhoods and areas, including the Labado and Ahmadai neighborhoods, Ammar Jadid and Saloma Square with important structures being the Relief international clinic, Médecins Sans Frontières hospital and the central market.
+By 2025, the Zamzam camp consisted of multiple neighborhoods and areas, including the Labado and Ahmadai neighborhoods, Ammar Jadid and Saloma Square.
+Important structures included the Relief International clinic, Médecins Sans Frontières hospital and the central market.